Fepozopo/termagick/README.md

 - At startup, when no input path is provided, termagick now attempts an `fzf`-backed file selection (`SelectFileWithFzf`).
 If `fzf` is not available or the selection is cancelled, the program falls back to a typed prompt.
 - Open another image at runtime with the `o` key (also prefers `fzf`).
 - Metadata-driven command prompts with types, hints and examples.
 Prompts are improved to show types (including enum options) and the metadata tooltip before prompting for parameters.
 - `fzf`-backed command selector for fast, fuzzy command lookup (`SelectCommandWithFzf` in `fzf.go`).
+If `fzf` is not available, falls back to a typed prompt.
 - Inline terminal image preview support for compatible terminals (kitty graphics protocol, iTerm2 OSC 1337 inline images, and Sixel-capable terminals).
 Previewing prefers kitty, then iTerm2, then Sixel.
+If none are supported, it attempts to use chafa.
 - Save edited images to arbitrary output files.
 - Preview is non-blocking and best-effort; failures do not interrupt the interactive flow.